sfvicente/BlazorBestPracticesAndGuidelines/Docs/JavaScriptInterop/JavaScriptIsolation.md

 # JavaScript Interop | JavaScript Isolation

- JaaScript isolation is a feature that allows loading JavaScript modules for usage in a specific Blazor component.
+ JavaScript isolation allows you to confine the scope of imported JavaScript to specific components or areas of your application, preventing conflicts or unintended interactions with other scripts or global variables.
 <br>